 The number of Danes injured in traffic accidents is continuously decreasing.
 Since 1971, when the number of traffic casualties set a sad record of 1,213 casualties, this number has decreased.
+In 2005, 331 were killed in traffic accidents.
 Contributory factors were the introduction of speed limits and mandatory use of seatbelts in the early 1970s.
 Speed limits in city zones have also had a considerable impact.
-In 2004, 369 persons were killed in traffic accidents, corresponding to one person every day.

-Since 1961, a considerably greater number of cars drive on Danish roads.
+Since 1961, a far greater number of cars drive on Danish roads.
 At that time, traffic was created by 354,000 passenger cars - today, there are almost 2 million cars.
 During the same period, considerably more families have bought a car.
 In general, families outside the metropolitan area have a car more often than elsewhere.

 The weight of Danish cars is continuously increasing.
-New passenger cars put on an average of 12 kg a year, and the number of passenger cars weighing more than 2 tonnes has more than doubled in four years. •••
+New passenger cars put on an average of 12 kg a year, and the number of passenger cars weighing more than 2 tonnes has more than doubled in four years. • • •

-An average Dane travels 13,400 km a year.
-Three-fourths of the distance is covered by cars, while trains and buses (in the order mentioned) are the second and third most ordinary type of transport.
+An average Dane travels 13,100 km a year.
+85 per cent of the distance is covered by cars and vans, while trains and buses (in the order mentioned) are the second and third most ordinary type of transport.
 3 per cent of all passenger transport is covered by bicycles or mopeds, while motor cycles account for 1 per cent.

-KILLED PERSONS (LEFT) AND PRIVATE CARS (RIGHT) 1960-2004
+KILLED PERSONS (LEFT) AND PRIVATE CARS (RIGHT) 1960-2005